ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

-Dupable classes are a bit more work, mostly the solver needs to figure out where to insert duplications of the dictionary when it's used several time.
+Dupable classes are a bit more work, mostly the solver needs to figure out where to insert duplications of the dictionary when it's used several times.
 Following the proof of the paper_ would make us add a duplication at every application node, which is clearly impractical.
 So some care is required here, the solution is not immediately obvious.